 A monolithic driver allows you to download an image of a PC onto an image server and then to another PC with an adapter installed.
 Often, multiple images are downloaded.
-The NetXtreme II Monolithic software driver allows remote installation of an image of a PC with an AT-2973SX, AT-2973T, or AT-2973T/4 adapter installed.
+The NetXtreme II Monolithic software driver allows remote installation of an image of a PC with an AT-2973SX, AT-2973T, AT-2973T/4, or AT-VNC10S adapter installed.
 This chapter describes how to install the monolithic driver software for remote installation and discusses the following topics:

-- □ "Using the NetXtreme II Monolithic Driver" on page 48 - "Inserting the NetXtreme II Monolithic Driver in a WinPE 2.0 Image" on page 50 - □ "Configuring the Speed and Duplex Settings" on page 52
+- □ "Using the NetXtreme II Monolithic Driver" on page 50 - "Inserting the NetXtreme II Monolithic Driver in a WinPE 2.0 Image" on page 51 - □ "Configuring the Speed and Duplex Settings" on page 53